How Much Acoustic Sound Treatment Do I Need?

 This leaves you with a total area of 400'

-In most cases you will be happy with 20 - 30% coverage.
-For a home theater or very noisy room (think concrete walls or a gymnasium) a minimum of 50% will be necessary.
+In most cases you will be happy with 15 - 30% coverage.
+For a home theater or very noisy room (think concrete walls or a gymnasium) up to 50% will be necessary.
 You will at that point even consider treating the ceiling as well.
 If our example room requires 25% coverage, we multiply our total area of 400' by .25 and determine that we need 100 SQ feet of coverage or about (12) 2' x 4' acoustic sound panels Prefer a different size?
 Don't worry, you aren't limited to 2' x 4' panels.
 We have many different standard sizes to pick from, but you may need a specific size built.
 That is not a problem, Mixmastered Acoustics builds 1000's of custom sound panels each year we and are happy to build the exact panels that suits your needs.

 Lastly, after you receive your custom acoustic treatments you will want to know where to place the acoustic sound panels.
 Great news... we cover that in another blog article titled "Where Should I Place My Sound Panels"